Psychology Department Overview

 - And you can join the Psychology Club and meet other majors, hear guest speakers, and take trips to conferences, institutions and research facilities.

 - Students who qualify with an overall QPA of 3.0 or above and a 3.2 or above in psychology are invited to apply to Psi Chi, a national honor society.

 Honors in Psychology Program

-The Honors in Psychology Program is open to psychology majors who have and maintain a 3.8 QPA overall.
+The Honors in Psychology Program is open to psychology majors who have and maintain a 3.6 QPA overall and a 3.8 Psychology QPA.
 Second semester freshmen who meet this requirement will be invited to participate.
 If you are a transfer student who would like to participate or if you believe you are qualified and were not asked, please contact the department.